exceptionless/Website/content/news/2015/2015-07-23-exceptionless-3-0-changes-to-build-process-dependencies-self-hosting.md

 Another change to the configuration is that you now have the ability to set every Exceptionless API Setting via Environmental Variables.

-Check out the documentation wiki for <a href="https://github.com/exceptionless/Exceptionless/wiki/Self-Hosting" target="_blank">detailed Self Hosting Configuration docs</a>.
+Check out the documentation for <a href="/docs/self-hosting/" target="_blank">detailed Self Hosting Configuration docs</a>.

 ## Simplified Build Process